 We have not yet established an ongoing source of revenue sufficient to cover our operating costs and allow us to continue as a going concern.
 Our ability to continue as a going concern is dependent on obtaining adequate capital to fund operating losses until we become profitable.
 We plan to obtain additional capital resources by selling our equity securities and borrowing from stockholders or others when needed.
 However, we cannot assure you that we will be successful in accomplishing any of these plans and, if we are unable to obtain adequate capital, we could be forced to cease operations.
-Since inception, substantially all of our revenue has been from sales of our breast aspirator devices and from laboratory testing performed by the NRLBH.
-We have shifted our business strategies to focus on our pharmaceutical programs, and as a result, we sold 81% of the ownership of the NRLBH and are not currently marketing and promoting our devices nor the NRLBH testing services.
 We do not anticipate any revenue until our pharmaceutical programs are developed, including receiving all necessary regulatory approvals, and until we successfully commercialize these programs.

-As of December 31, 2016, we had cash and cash equivalents of \$3,027,962.
-Our capital raising activity in 2015 and 2016 consisted of the following (all amounts have been adjusted to reflect the 1:15 reverse stock split we effectuated on August 26, 2016):
+As of December 31, 2017, we had cash and cash equivalents of \$7,217,469.
+Our capital raising activity in 2016 and 2017 consisted of the following (all amounts have been adjusted to reflect the 1:15 reverse stock split we effectuated on August 26, 2016):